 About 10% of all CO2 is transported dissolved in plasma.
 The amount of gas dissolved in a liquid depends on its solubility and the partial pressure of the gas.
 CO2 is very soluble in water (23x more soluble than O2) and the partial pressure of inspired CO2 is ~40mmHg.
 Despite its solubility, only a minority of the total CO2 in blood is actually transported dissolved in plasma.

-The partial pressure, however, is higher in the periphery where tissues are producing CO2 and lower at the alveoli where CO2 is being released.
-This allows more CO2 to be dissolved in the periphery while it is released into the gas phase at the alveoli where the partial pressures are lower.
+The partial pressure is higher in the periphery where tissues are producing CO2 and lower at the alveoli where CO2 is being released.
+This allows more CO2 to be dissolved in the periphery whilst at the alveoli it is released into the gas phase as the partial pressures are lower.

 Clinical Relevance – Metabolic Acidosis

-Acidosis occurs when the pH of the blood falls below 7.35 and can be broadly classified into metabolic and respiratory acidosis.
+Acidosis occurs when the pH of the blood falls below 7.35.
+It can be broadly classified as metabolic or respiratory acidosis.

 Metabolic acidosis can result from an excess of H+ production or a reduction in the HCO3– buffer.
-Condition such as diabetic ketoacidosis can increase acid production, while a disorder of the kidneys themselves such as in chronic kidney disease may reduce HCO3– production.
+Conditions such as diabetic ketoacidosis can increase acid production.
+However, a disorder of the kidneys themselves such as chronic kidney disease may reduce HCO3– production.